Italians in New Orleans: History

 In 1890 the ethnic Irish chief of police, David Hennessy was assassinated.
-Suspicion fell on Italians, whose growing numbers in the city made other whites nervous.
+Suspicion fell on Italians, whose growing numbers in the city made other native whites nervous and led to vicious anti-Italian prejudice.
 The March 14, 1891 New Orleans lynchings were the largest ever mass lynchings in Louisiana history.
 The use of the term "mafia" by local media in relation to the murder is the first-known usage of the word in print.

 Geography

 "Little Palermo" was established by recent immigrants in the lower French Quarter.
 So many Italians settled here that some suggested the area should be renamed as "The Sicilian Quarter" in the early 20th century.
 As time passed and they became established, many Italian-Americans moved out of New Orleans and to the suburbs.

 Economy

 Historically many corner stores in New Orleans were owned by Italians.
 Progresso Foods originated as a New Orleans Italian-American business.
 The business established by the Vaccaro brothers later became Standard Fruit.

 After they first arrived, Italian immigrants generally took low-wage laboring jobs, which they could accomplish without being able to speak English.
 They worked on docks, in macaroni factories, and in nearby sugar plantations.
 Some went to the French Market to sell fruit.
 Italian workers became a significant presence in the French Market.